Yerevan: Russian Orthodox Church

 After the capture of Yerevan by the Russians as a result of the Russo-Persian War of 1826–28, many Russian Orthodox churches were built in the city under the orders of the Russian commander General Ivan Paskevich.
 The Saint Nikolai Cathedral opened during the second half of the 19th century, was the largest Russian church in the city.
 The Church of the Intercession of the Holy Mother of God was opened in 1916 in Kanaker-Zeytun.

 However, most of the churches were either closed or demolished by the Soviets during the 1930s.
 The Saint Nikolai Cathedral was entirely destroyed in 1931, while the Church of the Intercession of the Holy Mother of God was closed and converted first into a warehouse and later into a club for the military personnel.
 Religious services resumed in the church in 1991, and in 2004 a cupola and a belfry were added to the building.
 In 2010, the groundbreaking ceremony of the new Holy Cross Russian Orthodox church took place with the presence of Patriarch Kirill I of Moscow.
 The church was eventually consecrated on 7 October 2017, with the presence of Catholicos Karekin II, Russian bishops and the church benefactor Ara Abramyan.

 Other religions

 According to Ivan Chopin, there were eight mosques in Yerevan in the middle of the 19th century.
 The 18th-century Blue Mosque of Yerevan was restored and reopened in the 1990s, with Iranian funding, and is currently the only active mosque in Armenia, mainly serving Iranian Shia visitors.

 Yerevan is home to tiny Yezidi, Molokan, Neopagan, Baháʼí and Jewish communities, with the Jewish community being represented by the Jewish Council of Armenia.
-A variety of nontrinitarian communities, considered dangerous sects by the Armenian Apostolic Church, are also found in the city, including Jehovah's Witnesses, Mormons, Seventh-day Adventists and Word of Life.
+A variety of nontrinitarian communities are also found in the city, including Jehovah's Witnesses, Mormons, Seventh-day Adventists and Word of Life.